laravel/bootcamp.laravel.com/resources/docs/installation.md

 npm run dev
 ```

-And finally, in another terminal, we can now run the initial database migrations to populate our database with the default tables from Laravel and Breeze:
+Finally, open another terminal in your `chirper` project directory and run the initial database migrations to populate the database with the default tables from Laravel and Breeze:

 ```sh
 ./vendor/bin/sail artisan migrate